RakhithJK/BishopFox-sliver-wiki/Getting-Started.md

 ### MinGW Setup (Optional)

 In order to enable shellcode/staged/DLL payloads you'll need to install MinGW on the server (clients connecting to the server do not need it installed).
-By default Sliver will look in the usual places for MinGW binaries but you can override this using the [environment variable](https://github.com/BishopFox/sliver/wiki/Environment-Variables) `SLIVER_CC`.
+By default Sliver will look in the usual places for MinGW binaries but you can override this using the [environment variables](https://github.com/BishopFox/sliver/wiki/Environment-Variables).

 #### Linux